Price: $729 unlocked; $699 on contract

 iPhone 12 review: Release date and price

-The phone starts at $829 for an unlocked device with 64GB of storage; it's the best unlocked iPhone you can buy.
-If you buy the phone on-contract from AT&T, T-Mobile or Verizon, the price drops to $799.
-Opting for more storage — either 128GB ($879) or 256GB ($979) — raises the price.
+When it arrived, the phone started at $829 for an unlocked device with 64GB of storage; it's the best unlocked iPhone you can buy.
+If you buy the phone on-contract from AT&T, T-Mobile or Verizon, the price fell by $30.
+Opting for more storage — either 128GB or 256GB — raises the price.

 In the U.K., the iPhone 12 snow tarts at £679 for the 64GB model, but pay an extra £30 and you can get 128GB of storage for £849.
 The 256GB handset now costs £829.

 As you may have already heard, Apple isn’t shipping a charging adapter or headphones in box with the iPhone 12, so you'll need to pay extra if you need one.

 iPhone 12 review: Design